Reboare/backup/os-agnostic/oracle-databases.md

 # Oracle Databases

 Most of the examples here will be utilizing [ODAT ](https://github.com/quentinhardy/odat), the Oracle Database Attacking Tool.
 This is because it has a number of exploits and scanners built in, is generally easier to set up and more stable than metasploit, and can use a lot of metasploits wordlists and data.
-Follow the guide in the ODAT readme to ensure that your Kali has all the required tools.
+However, a lot will be repeated from the [wiki](https://github.com/quentinhardy/odat/wiki), so follow that if you want more in depth information.
+Follow the guide in the [ODAT readme](https://github.com/quentinhardy/odat) to ensure that your Kali has all the required tools.

 In general I'd recommend this over trying to get Metasploit up and running.
 However, if you are still keen then follow [this guide](https://github.com/rapid7/metasploit-framework/wiki/How-to-get-Oracle-Support-working-with-Kali-Linux).
 For an alternative, see [Andy Gill's guide](https://blog.zsec.uk/msforacle/).

+## Connecting to the Database

+Assuming a remote TNS listener on port 1521, we can connect to a remote database as follows:

 ```
-/usr/bin/sqlplus64 username/password@192.168.0.5:1521/ORCL  as sysdba
+/usr/bin/sqlplus64 username/password@192.168.0.5:1521/ORCL
 ```

+It's worth adding the `as sysdba` appended to the above command as your user may already be a database administrator, but the option to connect as one has to be explicitly set.
 Alternatively pass the `--sysdba` flag to odat when logging in:

 ```
 ./odat.py all -s 192.168.0.5 -d ORCL -U username -P password --sysdba